apify/crawlee/docs/guides/session_management.md

         useApifyProxy: true,
         // Activates the Session pool.
         useSessionPool: true,
-        // Overrides default Session pool configuration
+        // Overrides default Session pool configuration.
         sessionPoolOptions: {
             maxPoolSize: 100
         },
         // Set to true if you want the crawler to save cookies per session,
-        // and set the cookie header to request automatically..
+        // and set the cookie header to request automatically...
         persistCookiesPerSession: true,
         handlePageFunction: async ({request, $, session}) => {
             const title = $("title");